The most important lesson I've learned after years of working remotely is this: time is our most valuable asset.

 Toggl is built for group time-tracking purposes, with the main goal of boosting team productivity.
 It is widely popular by agencies large and small due to its user-friendly interface and easy learning curve.

 Transparent reports and billing.
-Easy timesheet exports and report emails directly from the app.
+Easy timesheet exports and reports emails directly from the app.

 Works everywhere.
 Macs, iPhones and iPads, Windows, Android, and Linux are all covered.